matthiaslang/jackychess/docs/uciparameter.md

 #### Declaration
     You can set a value via Property opt.useTTCache
-### Option MoveListImpl
-internally.
-Only for development testing

-default value: OPTIMIZED

-#### Declaration
-    You can set a value via Property opt.MoveListImpl
 ### Option expandPv
 should the found PV expand by cache entries?
 Otherwise they could be shorter than the depth caused by pruning.